-Pineapple lilies look exotic, but are incredibly easy to grow – especially in a container.
+Pineapple lilies are surprisingly easy to grow – especially in a container.
 Three bulbs fit nicely in a 12” diameter clay pot.
-The bulbs should be planted 3-4” deep, so choose a container that’s at least 8” tall.
+They should be planted 3-4” deep, so it’s best to use a container that’s at least 8” tall.
 Make sure the pot has one or more drainage holes on the bottom and fill it with a high quality, soil-less growing mix (not potting soil).

 When eucomis bulbs go dormant at the end of the growing season, they really go dormant and it takes a long time for them to wake up again.
-If you plant the bulbs in late May, don’t be surprised if it’s a full month before you see any foliage.
-If you want something to look at while while you are waiting, plant some cool weather annuals on top of the bulbs and then relocate them when the eucomis start to fill out.
+If you plant the bulbs in late May, don’t be surprised if it takes them a month to sprout.
+If you want something to look at while while you are waiting, plant some cool weather annuals on top of the bulbs (alyssum or violas) and then relocate them when the eucomis begin to fill out.

 While the bulbs are dormant and you’re waiting for them to sprout, keep the soil lightly moist.
 Once the plants leaf out, water consistently for the rest of the growing season.
 To increase flower production, apply a water-soluble fertilizer twice a month.
-Eucomis bloom best when grown in full sun — except in the very hottest climates, where they appreciate a little shade.
+Eucomis bloom best when they are grown in full sun — except in the very hottest climates, where they appreciate a little shade.

 What to Do After They Bloom

-I hope you’ll give eucomis a try.
+I hope this has convinced you to give eucomis a try.
 I can almost guarantee they will impress you and everyone who sees them.
 All three varieties shown above can be found here.
 We accept orders starting in January and ship bulbs from March through May.

 Learn more here: All About Eucomis.